Now, before I get into any detail lets get the definitions of both of them:

 Cash Outflow is the movement of cash out of a business

-Tax Bill Received but not yet paid – This is a cost as because its not yet been paid, there is no cash outflow for the business.
+- Tax Bill Received but not yet paid – This is a cost because it’s not yet been paid, there is no cash outflow for the business.

-Paying the electricity bills – Both Cash Outflow and Costs as this type of bill is a fixed costs while this bill involves cash outflow for the business.
+- Paying the electricity bills – Both Cash Outflow and Costs as this type of bill is a fixed cost while this bill involves cash outflow for the business.